 Fall is my favorite season hands down, and persimmons are a big part of that.
-I always feel sad when summer ends because it means saying good-bye to tomatoes and berries, but all I have to do is think about the start of persimmon season and I cheer right up!
+I always hate saying good-bye to summer tomatoes and berries, but all I have to do is think about the start of persimmon season and I cheer right up!

-I didn’t have much exposure to persimmons until my son came home from school in the 3rd grade and told me about a persimmon tasting that they’d had at school that day.
+I didn’t have any exposure to persimmons until my son came home from school in the 3rd grade and told me about a persimmon tasting that they’d had at school that day.

-He told me how much he loved the persimmons, then he handed me three recipes that he’d gotten from school.
-One of the recipes was a persimmon and spinach salad, so I went right to the store and picked up what I needed to make it.
+He told me how much he loved them, then he handed me three recipes that he’d gotten from school.
+One of the recipes was a salad, so I went right to the store to pick up the ingredients that I needed to make it.

-My love for persimmons has only grown over the years and I use it everywhere I can from salsa to sangria to cake.
+That salad is still one of our favorite recipes, and my love for persimmons has only grown over the years.
+Now I use it everywhere I can in both sweet and savory recipes.

 They’re so versatile and absolutely delicious. 🙂